Speech is silver, silence is golden: Meaning

 "Speech is silver, silence is golden" has been described as "perhaps the best known of the proverbs concerned with silence".
 Similar proverbs in English include "Still waters run deep" and "Empty vessels make the most sound."

-There have been like proverbs in other languages, for example the Talmudic proverb in the Aramaic language, "if a word be worth one shekel, silence is worth two", which was translated into English in the 17th century.
+There have been like proverbs in other languages, for example, the Talmudic proverb in the Aramaic language, "if a word be worth one shekel, silence is worth two", which was translated into English in the 17th century.
 Praise of silence can also be found in much older works, including the Bible, for example, "In the multitude of words there wanteth not sin, but he that refraineth his lips is wise."
 (Proverbs, 10:19).

 Origins and spread

-In 1932 Richard Jente described the "silver"–and–"gold" proverb as being "of Eastern origin".
-In 1999 David J. Wasserstein remarked that the "Eastern origin" mentioned by a number of earlier writers was most likely the Aramaic "shekels" proverb, as it connects speech, silence, and monetary value.
-Wasserstein argued, however, that the Aramaic "shekels" proverb – which had been already published in English by John Ray in a 1678 Collection of English Proverbs – was related, perhaps sharing the same ancient origin, but differed from the version in European culture that uses the terms "silver" and "gold".
+In 1932, Richard Jente described the "silver" and "gold" proverb as being "of Eastern origin".
+In 1999, David J. Wasserstein remarked that the "Eastern origin" mentioned by a number of earlier writers was most likely the Aramaic "shekels" proverb, as it connects speech, silence, and monetary value.
+Wasserstein argued, however, that the Aramaic "shekels" proverb – which had already been published in English by John Ray in a 1678 Collection of English Proverbs – was related, perhaps sharing the same ancient origin, but differed from the version in European culture that uses the terms "silver" and "gold".
 Wasserstein traced the latter version to Arabic culture, observing that it had been widely used in Arabic for centuries, having been recorded in the writings of the 11th-century Muslim scholar Al-Raghib al-Isfahani and the 9th-century writer Al-Jahiz (the latter wrote that, "if speech were of silver, then silence would be of gold").
-The "silver"–and–"gold" proverb was also known in Islamic Spain, where it was recorded in the 11th century by Ibn Hayyan of Cordoba.
+The "silver"–and "gold" proverb was also known in Islamic Spain, where it was recorded in the 11th century by Ibn Hayyan of Cordoba.